 Most of us like to think we have a good idea of what child abuse or endangerment is, but these charges cover more ground than most people understand.
 According to federal agencies, child abuse can be physical, emotional, psychological, sexual, or any combination of these.
 Family violence or organized sexual violence may also be involved.

 Child endangerment is separate from child abuse; it is when a person engages in conduct that puts a child in imminent danger of death, bodily harm, or mental impairment.
 An example would be a parent who drives under the influence of alcohol with a child in the vehicle.
+Prosecutors usually save child endangerment charges on top of a DUI charge for the most serious cases according toRiverside DUI lawyers.

 California law considers child abuse a serious crime that involves a wide variety of behaviors that might affect a child’s safety or well-being.
 Under the California Penal code, child abuse occurs if the act of any parent, guardian, or any other caregiver: